Disaster Manual: Section 6 - Employer/Employee Issues

 A worker who is treated as an independent contractor by an employer may, in fact, be an employee, and may therefore be entitled to the protections of the FLSA, the TMWA, the Texas Payday Law, etc. While the Internal Revenue Service (IRS) considers many factors when determining whether a worker is an independent contractor or an employee, control is among the most important; a worker is likely an employee if the employer controls when and how the work is performed.
 The IRS additionally considers how the worker is paid, whether the worker has the potential to realize significant financial gain or loss, and whether the worker uses the employer’s tools or supplies, among other factors.
-For more information, see https://www.irs.gov/businesses/small-business-self-employed/independent-contractor-selfemployed-or-employee.
+For more information, see the IRS publication, Independent Contractor (Self-Employed) or Employee?

-- An employee cannot be fired for reporting an employer’s violation of a law to appropriate law enforcement authorities (known as “whistleblowing”); and
+- An employee cannot be fired for reporting an employer’s violation of a law to appropriate law enforcement authorities (known as “whistleblowing”).

 The above list does not cover all of the situations in which it is unlawful for an employer to fire an employee, but it covers some of the more common types of terminations that are unlawful.
 The list is by no means exhaustive.
-For more information, see http://www.twc.state.tx.us/news/efte/wrongful_discharge.html.
+For more information, see TWC information on wrongful discharge and exceptions.

 In addition, the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), 38 U.S.C. §§ 4301–4333, makes it unlawful for an employer to deny initial employment, reemployment, promotion, or any benefit of employment to a person who is obligated to perform in a uniformed service, including the Reserves and National Guard.
 This includes a call to active duty as a result of a national emergency.
 For further information, see “Your Rights Under USERRA,” available at http://www.dol.gov/vets/programs/userra/userra_private.pdf.

 Substitution of paid leave is allowed under the FMLA.
 29 U.S.C. § 2612(d)(2).
 Employees may take, or employers may require employees to use, paid vacation, personal, family, or medical sick leave concurrently with FMLA, subject to certain limitations.
 The U.S. Department of Labor updated the regulations under the FMLA in 2008, and these regulations now restrict the substitution of paid leave.
 Under 29 C.F.R. § 825.207, employers can require employees to meet all of the normal requirements of paid leave policies before permitting substitution.
 For example, if a policy requires that vacation be taken in full day increments, an employer can deny substitution for an employee’s one-half day FMLA leave.
 Similarly, if vacation time cannot be taken during a particular month, substitution could be denied during that time period.
-For more information, visit http://www.dol.gov/whd/fmla/index.htm.
+Find out more about the FMLA from the US Department of Labor.

 The U.S. Department of Labor, in coordination with FEMA, provides funds to state unemployment insurance agencies for payment of DUA benefits.
 Accordingly, the TWC administers DUA benefits to individuals who lost their jobs or self-employment or who are no longer working as a direct result of a major disaster for which a disaster assistance period is declared.
 In the event of a disaster, the TWC will publish announcements about the availability of DUA benefits and the deadline to apply for benefits.
-The TWC’s page on disaster unemployment is available at https://twc.texas.gov/jobseekers/disaster-unemploymentassistance.
+See the TWC’s page on disaster unemployment assistance.

 Unemployed disaster victims who are not eligible for regular unemployment compensation should apply for DUA benefits as soon as possible since there are deadlines to apply as well as waiting periods for receipt of benefits.
-For more information, visit: http://www.twc.state.tx.us/jobseekers/disaster-unemployment-assistance.
+See the TWC’s page on disaster unemployment assistance.

 Q. 6-1 What is unemployment compensation?

-Unemployment compensation, such as the benefits provided to Texas workers by the Texas Workforce Commission, provides temporary financial assistance when a worker who has been laid off or fired from a job for a reason other than misconduct or quit a job for “good cause.”
+Unemployment compensation, such as the benefits provided to Texas workers by the Texas Workforce Commission, provides temporary financial assistance for a worker who has been laid off or fired for a reason other than misconduct or quit a job for “good cause.”
 If you have been fired from your job “for cause” (misconduct), you probably are not eligible to collect unemployment.